 The primary goal of analyzing the characteristics of well water is to determine its suitability in human, agricultural, and industrial uses based on established criteria and measurements.
 Groundwater is an essential and renewable resource that has many intrinsic advantages over surface water.
 It is recognized as a safe source of freshwater worldwide.
 The order for water has more significant than before overtime, and This has resulted in water scarcity in many parts of the earth (Nandini, 2018).
 The increased demand for water is a result of the increase in the world population along with the improvement of living standards.
 Agricultural request for water continues to increase with the adoption of supplemental irrigation in regions where rainfall is insufficient to meet the best crop water requirements.
 Water shortage is a significant restraint growth of agricultural production in many countries (Mohammed et al., 2013).
-The reason for increased demand for water is a result of neutrino in countries (mohammed et al., 2013).
-The reason for increased demand for water is a result of neutrino in many countries have relied on groundwater for agriculture.
+The reason for increased demand for water is a result of the increase in the world populace as well as improved living standards.
+Many countries have relied on groundwater for agriculture.
 The quality of watering water has a significant impact on soil salinity, the increase, and yield of crops.